In the post , we visualize your ideal customer and define one or two niches that will be the focus of your firm.

 - Prioritize.
 It’s not necessary to do everything in order and not everything on your analysis carries equal weight.
 Put each list of your SWOT analysis — Strengths, Weaknesses, Opportunities, and Threats — in order of importance, so you can emphasize your biggest strength and address your biggest weakness first.

 - Listen and learn.
 Check out what others are listing on their SWOTs.
-A quick Google search of SWOT analysis will bring up a lot of examples of completed SWOTs that could help spur thinking about your firm.
+A quick Google search of SWOT analysis will bring up a lot of examples of completed SWOTs that could help spur thinking about your law firm.

 - Ask for help.
 Bring in reinforcements.
 Ask everyone in your office for feedback as you complete the analysis.
 A receptionist might be aware of something your clients see as a strength that you overlooked.